libvips/libvips/doc/using-command-line.md

 - Set `G_MESSAGES_DEBUG=VIPS` and GLib will display informational and debug messages from libvips.

-VIPS comes with a couple of other useful programs.  `vipsheader` is a command which can print image header fields. `vipsedit` can change fields in vips format images. `vipsthumbnail` can make image thumbnails quickly.
+libvips comes with a couple of other useful programs.  `vipsheader` is a command which can print image header fields. `vipsedit` can change fields in vips format images. `vipsthumbnail` can make image thumbnails quickly.